 “We’re in 2018.
 We have a lot of technology.
 We are innovating daily.
 I feel that entrepreneurship can bring a lot of these solutions,” Ahlborn said.

 Synapse spokesman Cesar Hernandez added that there have been exploratory talks on having a Hyperloop system built in Tampa, but they would need to look at the feasibility of such a massive project.

 Having concluded its second year, Synapse is drumming even more support from the business community.

 Sara Margulis, CEO and Co-Founder of Honeyfund said the event was “an amazing opportunity to network and hear about all of the efforts and all of the different organizations and groups that are contributing to a really burgeoning technology scene here”.

 The event brought together people from various backgrounds to create a living, breathing ecosystem for business in Tampa and ultimately all of Florida.

 “I’m really excited to see this much effort and this many people in one place all focused on entrepreneurship and technology,” said Kasra Moshkani, General Manager Southeast US for Uber Technologies.

-The annual Synapse Innovation Summit is kicking off its bold advocacy of empowering Tampa’s innovation ecosystem and ensuring the future of its business community, that will continue on a daily basis going forward.
+The annual Synapse Innovation Summit is kicking off its bold advocacy of empowering Tampa’s innovation ecosystem and ensuring the future of its business community.
+Tampa Bay’s potential of becoming the next silicon valley will continue to be worked on a daily basis going forward.